Special Educational Needs and Disability Provision

 - No pupil is ever excluded from taking part in these activities because of their SEN or disability.

 - The ultimate decision on the selection of the members of a party lies with the head teacher after consultation with the group leader and staff.

 - The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class.
 For children with SEND, the class teacher may liaise with the SENDCO for further advice and support.
-The SENDCO make seek advice from outside agencies; e.g., health and social care professionals.
+The SENDCO may seek advice from outside agencies; e.g., health and social care professionals.

-- St. John Chrysostom Federation has a high number of teaching assistants who work directly with individuals, or small groups of children, to provide support with a range of social and emotional issues.
+- St. John Chrysostom Federation has a high number of Teaching Assistants who work directly with individuals, or small groups of children, to provide support with a range of social and emotional issues.

 - We have a zero tolerance approach to bullying.

 The St. John Chrysostom Federation works with external agencies that include:

 - Parent Partnership

 - School Nurse

 - Mental Health Service for Children and Young People in Manchester (CAMHS)